Arau/demo-k8s/README.md

     - demo-ingress: Forwards all HTTP traffic to demo-app service.
 Even though, an ingress rule and controller is not necessary for a hello world app, the design focus on scale both applications and resources if needed.
 With ingress rules we enable different DNS names using the same ELB to access the cluster.
 - Application POD:
     - The NodeJS pod spec is defined in the deployment.
 The docker image used can be found on the repository arau/demo-nodejs.
 You can find the details in the docker directory of the project.

+## Considerations

+The cluster doesn't add system components like logging aggregation, public DNS auto update or monitoring as any production cluster should implement because of the purpose of the repo.